fmunz/cloudworkshop/oracloudlabs01.md

 # Lab 0: Prerequisites for Oracle Cloud Labs

+## Login

+Login to https://cloud.oracle.com.
+Select "Traditional Cloud", your DC, your ID Domain, username and password (you [wrote that down](https://github.com/fmunz/cloudworkshop)).

 ## Create a Private / Public Keys

 To configure cloud services and to access them later you have to create a public / private key pair.